CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	$ docker pull ubuntu:16.04

-If you do not specify the version number of the image then, as mentioned, the Docker client will default to a version named latest.
+If you do not specify the version number of the image, as mentioned, the Docker client will default to a version named `latest`.

-So for example, the docker pull command given below will pull an image named `ubuntu:latest:`
+So for example, the docker pull command given below will pull an image named `ubuntu:latest`

 .. code-block:: bash